 For composite, bonded and sandwich enclosures, it shall be verified by test (or analysis supported by test) that the loose part does not penetrate or fracture the enclosure with a safety factor of 1,5 on its kinetic energy.

-Composite, bonded and sandwich enclosures shall not be fracture critical in conformance with clause 6.2.2, for reasons such as providing a single point of failure support that can create a catastrophic or critical hazard if the enclosure failed.
+Composite, bonded and sandwich enclosures shall not be fracture critical in conformance with clause 6.2.2, for reasons such as providing a single point of failure support that can create a catastrophic hazard if the enclosure failed.

 Engineering judgment supported by documented technical rationale may be used when it is obvious that an enclosure, a barrier, or a restraint prevents the part from escaping.